berkeley-stat243/fall-2025/labs/lab1-submission.md

 You can fix the quarto configuration by setting the environment variable `QUARTO_PYTHON` to the correct python path or by running `quarto check`.
 Restarting the IDE may also help if you had just installed something in the other environment.

-#### Quarto rendering fails to find a Python package
+#### Quarto rendering fails to find a python package

 It's a good idea to test that you can import packages such as `numpy` when a document is rendered.
-If that fails, either you haven't installed the package in Python or Quarto is using a different Python installation than the one in which you installed the package.
+If that fails, either you haven't installed the package in python or quarto is using a different python installation than the one in which you installed the package.
 See the items above.

 #### Pushing to git fails with message "Make sure you configure your 'user.email' and 'user.name' in git"